Open-Minds-Lab/openmindslab.github.io/README.md

-# Source code for the Open MINDS Lab Website
+# Source code for the Open Minds Website

-Instrubtions in *aboutwebsite.md*  to learn how to copy and modify this page for your purpose.
+Instructions in *aboutwebsite.md*  to learn how to copy and modify this page for your purpose.